Amr097/daily-journal/README.md

 ## Summary

-Daily Journal Blog-with-Database built using in NodeJS, Ejs and mongoose: a Node.js-based Object Data Modeling library for MongoDB.
+Daily Journal Blog-with-Database built using NodeJS, Ejs and mongoose: a Node.js-based Object Data Modeling library for MongoDB.

 ## Installation